-Figure 2-1: Industrial Internet Connectivity Stack Model.
+Figure 2-1: Industrial Internet communications stack model.
 Each layer builds on the capabilities provided by the layer below.
 The 'Connectivity Framework' layer provides data sharing mechanisms among participants.
 The 'Distributed Data Interoperability and Management' layer relies on the mechanisms provided by the 'Connectivity Framework' layer to provide meaningful information sharing.

-The lowest layer is the physical layer, which refers to the exchange of physical signals (electric, optical, or other) on the physical media (wired or wireless) connecting the participants.
+The lowest layer is the physical layer, which refers to the exchange of physical signals (electric, optical or other) on the physical media (wired or wireless) connecting the participants.
 Above it is the link layer, which refers to the exchange of frames using signaling protocols on the shared physical link between adjacent participants.
 Above it is the network layer, which refers to the exchange of packets (bounded length), possibly routing them over multiple links to communicate between non-adjacent (remote) participants.
 Above it is the transport layer, which refers to the exchange of messages (variable length) between participant applications.
 Above it is the framework layer, which refers to the exchange of structured data (state, events, streams) with configurable quality-of-service between participant applications.
-Above it, but outside the scope of connectivity, is the distributed data interoperability and management layer crosscutting function that relies on the data sharing mechanism provided by the connectivity framework layer.
+Above it is the distributed data interoperability and management layer that relies on the data sharing mechanism provided by the framework layer.